The township spaza shop competition is tough, and the subject of foreign-owned spazas is a thorny one for many local spaza shop owners.

 The study found that in contrast, as sole traders, South African spazas are unable to match the collective purchasing power and labour advantages of the foreign businesses and have opted to either close their shops or focus on commodities in which they can sustain a competitive advantage like take-away food and liquor retailing.

-4. Business operations
+4. Business Operations

 On the operations of business, research found that some local spaza shops, such as the house shops, operate part-time to supplement other household income.
 Most South Africans operate their businesses themselves or draw on family labour.

 Foreign spazas conduct business on a full-time basis and provide employment to persons other than the business owner and family, commonly known as casual workers.
 Some of these employees work under conditions akin to bonded labour, which means they work around the clock as shopkeepers during the day and security guards at night.
-This enables the foreign spazas to minimize their labour costs, whilst employing sufficient staff to operate the business over longer trading hours.
+This enables the foreign spazas to minimise their labour costs, whilst employing sufficient staff to operate the business over longer trading hours.
 Many trade between 6am and 10pm.

-5. Product diversification
+5. Product Diversification

 According to SLF research, the success of foreigners within the spaza market has been achieved through the careful positioning of businesses to operate within particular niche markets.